alcoras/microFrontends/other/animation/classic-vs-microservice.script.md

     Line 1: Microservice can be developed independetly of other microservices in the system.
     Line 1 UA:

-    Line 2: Your team from ... work independently on Cart from other teams, because they have full control over lifecycle of microservice.
+    Line 2: Your team from Brazil can work independently on Cart from other teams, because they have full control over lifecycle of microservice.
     Line 2 UA:
 }